Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - FaceHeel Turn: While he wasn't the kindest individual in the original movie (the fact that he was willing to take Lilo along for the ride when he recaptured Stitch shows a disturbing lack of concern for innocent bystanders), he turned to working for Hämsterviel after being fired from his old post.

-- Fantastic Racism: To the extent that can be used in a G-rated production.
-Usually calls Stitch and the experiments "trogs" ("trog" being short for Troglodyte, another name for an unevolved caveman or caveman-like creature).
+- Fantastic Racism: He usually calls Stitch and the experiments "trogs" ("trog" being short for Troglodyte, another name for an unevolved caveman or caveman-like creature) or "abominations".
 Granted, this is most likely because Stitch gave him a bad first impression and eventually cost him his job.

 - Final Boss: Rescuing Lilo from him forms the climax of the first movie.